Bureau of Economic Analysis, Department of Commerce.

 This survey will be voluntary.
-The authority for NIH to collect information for the BRDPI is provided in 45 CFR subpart C, Post-Award Requirements, § 74.21.
-This sets forth explicit standards for grantees in establishing and maintaining financial management systems and records, and § 74.53 which provides for the retention of such records as well as NIH access to such records.
+The authority for NIH to collect information for the BRDPI is provided in 45 CFR subpart C, Post-Award Requirements, section 74.21.
+This sets forth explicit standards for grantees in establishing and maintaining financial management systems and records, and section 74.53 which provides for the retention of such records as well as NIH access to such records.

 The “Special Studies” authority, 15 U.S.C.
-1525 (first paragraph), permits DOC to provide, upon the request of any person, firm, or public or private organization (a) Special studies on matters within the authority of the Department of Commerce, including preparing from its records special compilations, lists, bulletins, or reports, and (b) furnishing transcripts or copies of its studies, compilations and other records.
+1525 (first paragraph), permits DOC to provide, upon the request of any person, firm, or public or private organization (a) special studies on matters within the authority of the DOC, including preparing from its records special compilations, lists, bulletins, or reports, and (b) furnishing transcripts or copies of its studies, compilations and other records.
 NIH's support for this research is consistent with the Agency's duties and authority under 42 U.S.C.
 282.

 The information provided by the respondents will be held confidential and be used for exclusively statistical purposes.
 This pledge of confidentiality is made under the Confidential Information Protection provisions of title V, subtitle A, Public Law 107-347.
 Title V is the Confidential Information Protection and Statistical Efficiency Act of 2002 (CIPSEA).
 Section 512 (on Limitations on Use and Disclosure of Data and Information) of the Act, provides that “data or information acquired by an agency under a pledge of confidentiality and for exclusively statistical purposes shall be used by officers, employees, or agents of the agency exclusively for statistical purposes.
 Data or information acquired by an agency under a pledge of confidentiality for exclusively statistical purposes shall not be disclosed by an agency in identifiable form, for any use other than an exclusively statistical purpose, except with the informed consent of the respondent.”